odemiral/Audio-Visualizer/README.md

 Dependencies
 =====================
-[OpenFrameworks 0072](https://github.com/openframeworks/openFrameworks) or higher [libsndfile](https://github.com/erikd/libsndfile)
+[OpenFrameworks 0072](https://github.com/openframeworks/openFrameworks) or higher

+[libsndfile](https://github.com/erikd/libsndfile)

 How to Compile
 =====================
 Depending on your platform follow the setup [guides](http://openframeworks.cc/download/) for openFrameworks.
-Once you setup your envoirement include the code in src folder and compile it.
+Once you setup your environment include the code in src folder and compile it.

 Usage